pketh/pketh.github.io/_posts/2024-06-27-open-sourcing-kinopio.md

 hackernews: https://news.ycombinator.com/item?id=40810949
 ---

-On the eve of it's 5th anniversary, I've decided to open source the code for the `kinopio-client` app.
+On the eve of it's 5th anniversary, I've decided to make the code for the `kinopio-client` app public.
 That means you can run Kinopio on your own computer, make changes, and share improvements.

 <img src="/images/github-logo@2x.png" width="24" height="25" class="no-shadow" style="vertical-align: -30%"> [kinopio-client on github](https://github.com/kinopio-club/kinopio-client)